Easy to go to sleep in our person cave.

-This new Pi has a quad-core processor, much more powerful than the original Pi (which has a new place, plugged into our bedroom TV… see below).
-That makes for much snappier response in OSMC (Open System Media Center), the adaptation of Kodi software for the Pi and other devices.
+This new Pi has a quad-core processor, ten times more powerful than my original Pi (which has a new job, plugged into our bedroom TV).
+That makes for much snappier response in OSMC (Open System Media Center), an adaptation of Kodi software for the Pi and other devices.

 I recall presuming back in the early 2000s that big-screen browsing would be coming soon.
-It turned out that laptops were a much better way to browse (the height of boredom is watching someone else browse).
+It turned out that laptops were a much better way.
+(The height of boredom is watching someone else browse.)
 But this would be great for demonstrating a site to a group of people.

 But the Pi still does a few unique things for me:

-Serves Windows Media Center recordings to the TV.
+Serves Windows Media Center PVR recordings to the TV.
 But I wouldn’t need the Pi for that if the WMC PC had an HDMI output.

-Plays back practically all audio and video formats.
-I use VLC media player with Windows Scheduler on a PC to record weekly radio shows from KWGS online.
-The highest quality stream offered is aacPlus.
-The Pi/OSMC/Kodi is a good way to take advantage of this .m4a stream delivered via Plex, my current preference in music/video library systems.
+For example, I use VLC media player with Windows Scheduler on a PC to record weekly radio shows from KWGS online.
+The highest quality stream offered is in the advanced audio coding format AAC+.
+The Pi/OSMC is a good way to take advantage of this .m4a stream delivered via Plex, my current preference in music/video library systems.

 Skip directly and easily to specific times on audio/video recordings with a Kodi smartphone app, such as Kore or Yatse.
 Roku can play my .mp3 files, but no skipping allowed.

-Pi/Kodi has a slicker and more comprehensive interface than Roku.
+OSMC has a slicker and more comprehensive interface than Roku.
 It includes current Yahoo weather for your zip code and a news ticker, just in case you shut yourself off from the outside world a little too much.

 Free Kodi addons of various stripes, e.g., ESPN3.